aplteam/Tatin/docs/FirstStepsWithTatin.md

 ##### LX

 This might or might not exist.
 If it does exist then it means that the package config file defined a function name as `lx`, and that this function was executed successfully. `LX` holds the result that is returned by that function if it did return a result.
-If it doesn't it becomes an empty vector.
+If it doesn't `LX` is an empty vector.

 Note that if there is no `lx` defined in a package config file, or if it is empty, or the function crashed (that will be trapped and ignored by Tatin) then there is no `LX`.